Tortuguero offers something for all tastes and levels of activity.

 Click here to visit the Tortuguero Village Web Site

-like rice and beans with chicken, fish, steak or a pork chop and salad to Caribbean dishes cooked with coconut milk.
-Some
+(casados) like rice and beans with chicken, fish, steak or a pork chop and salad to Caribbean dishes cooked with coconut milk.

 to various dietary restrictions.
 Most dishes are about $6-10 including a natural fruit drink.
 We have potable water in the

-trail which is a short walk from the village.
-They have one-day tickets available for $10 (kids under 12 pay $1 per day).
+walking trail which is a short walk from the village.
+They have one-day tickets available for $15 (kids 6-12yr. pay $5 per

-be pleasant during the traditionally calm times of the year during Feb-April and Sept-Oct.
-Ask the locals about the current
+can sometimes be pleasant during the traditionally calm times of the year during Feb-April and Sept-Oct.
+Ask the locals about

 You will need to bring dollars or colones sufficient for transport, tours and lodging to Tortuguero.
 There